-LGBT+ Members When you feel the need to come out, we suggest that you take a moment to digest the situation and plan what you are going to share.
-We have designed a worksheet to help you through this process.
-Toolbox (13)
+LGBTQ+ Members When you feel the need to come out, we suggest that you take a moment to digest the situation and plan what you are going to share.
+We have designed a worksheet to help you through this process. →Toolbox (13)

-When you are not sure how to disclose your identity/sexuality to faculty or staff members, you may meet with a counselor at the DAC Center, who will help you, in cooperation with various concerned parties, while maintaining confidentiality.
+When you are not sure how to disclose your identity/sexuality to faculty or staff members, you may meet with a counselor at the BHE who will help you, in cooperation with various concerned parties, while maintaining confidentiality.
 You may also use our services to help you cope with being outed.
-Another option is to join organizations such as LGBT+ student groups to meet LGBT+ peers and supporters.
-The DAC Center can direct you to such organizations.
+Another option is to join organizations such as LGBTQ+ student groups to meet LGBTQ+ individuals and supporters.
+The BHE can direct you to such organizations.